futuremarc/arduino-colab-course/SYLLABUS.md

 ### CLASS 3: Electricity

-* what is a circuit
-	* An electric circuit is like a pathway made of wires that electrons can flow through.
-	* The word “circuit” sounds like “circle,” and a circuit needs to be circular to work.
-The wires have to go from the power source to the device and back again, so that the electrons can go out and come back.
-Flowing from power to ground.
+* recreate blinking onboard LED
 * variables
 	* like buckets, hold data
 	* types of variable (int, float)
 	* declare variable (int myPin)
 	* assign variable (myPin = 5)
 	* use variable (pinMode(myPin, OUTPUT))
+* what is a circuit
+	* An electric circuit is like a pathway made of wires that electrons can flow through.
+	* The word “circuit” sounds like “circle,” and a circuit needs to be circular to work.
+The wires have to go from the power source to the device and back again, so that the electrons can go out and come back.
+Flowing from power to ground.
 * Voltage
 * Current
 * Resistance